LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/reading/data-source/_index.md

 When you connect to a data source using Tableau, each column within your data set is assigned a data type and field.
 However, they may not be categorized as the appropriate role (dimension or measure) when you import your data.
 Fortunately, changing the role of a table or field is very straight-forward.

-You are able to right click any field and convert it to a **Measure** or **Dimension**.
-The easiest ways to associate a field to the appropriate role is as follows:
+You are able to right-click any field and convert it to a **Measure** or **Dimension**.
+The easiest ways to associate a field with the appropriate role are as follows:

 1. `Measure`: qualitative values (numerical data)
 1. `Dimension`: quantitative values (non-numerical)